Living through the second earthquake in Nepal.

 ABOVE: Dr. Lance Plyer sits with a leprosy patient at Anandaban Hospital in Nepal.
 After the earthquake, Dr. Plyler led a medical team to treat various wounds.

 The women continued screaming because two little girls were out there with the goats, right in the path of the landslide.
 When the rocks stopped falling for a while, the dad ran as fast as he could past the landslide and grabbed his daughters.
-I don’t know how they managed to escape the rocks.
+I don’t know how they managed to escape.

 As they were coming back, the rocks began falling again.
 I couldn’t believe the timing.
 The rocks just barely missed them as the dad brought his girls back to safety.